 Grocery stores are literally designed to make you spend as much money as possible.
+You could even wind up in credit card debt if you’re not careful.
 We’ve shared several tips to save money on groceries in the past, but it’s important to see how the store’s floor plan alone can tempt you to pad your grocery bill.

 If you’ve never seen it before, here is the typical layout of a grocery store.
 Not all stores will be exactly the same, but most will follow this basic principle.